Body found in fish tank in missing man’s San Francisco home

-SAN FRANCISCO (AP) — San Francisco police say they found human remains in a fish tank inside the home of a man who was reported missing for weeks.
+SAN FRANCISCO (AP) — Officers found human remains in a fish tank inside the home of a man who was reported missing weeks ago, San Francisco police said Tuesday.

-Police Commander Greg McEachern said Tuesday that investigators discovered the remains on Aug.
-17 and are awaiting the results of an autopsy and identification of the body.
+Investigators discovered the remains on Aug.
+17 and are awaiting the results of an autopsy and identification of the body, police Commander Greg McEachern said.

-McEachern said the body was found in the home of 65-year-old Brian Egg, who was reported missing in late July.
-He said officers visited and left Egg’s home three times in early August without making contact with anyone.
+The body was found in the home of Brian Egg, 65, who was reported missing in late July after family and friends hadn’t had contact with him since June, McEachern said.

-Neighbors called police on Aug.
-14 when they spotted a private crime-scene cleaning company and a stranger outside Egg’s home.
-Responding officers reported a strong decaying odor and cleaning supplies inside.
-McEachern said police have identified two people of interest.
+Officers in early August visited Egg’s home three times and left after each visit when no one answered the door, McEachern said.
+There were no signs of foul play, he said.

 Most Read Nation & World Stories